 Honesty.
 Transparency.
 Competence.
 Communication.
 These are all characteristics of a good closing attorney.
 This person is crucial to closing the sale of a home, so you want someone with all four of these traits.

 What exactly does a closing attorney do?
 A lot!
 They coordinate the final closing, review all documents, examine the property deed, help obtain title insurance, and manage the money.
 Knowing their vital role in the sale of a property, you’ll want to choose a competent lawyer that inspires confidence.
-Here are some tips for choosing the right one for you.
+Here are some tips for choosing the right closing lawyer for you.

 Make sure they specialize in real estate and home sales.
 This means the attorney regularly handles these types of transactions and has plenty of experience in the process of home-buying and selling.
 The process is quite complicated these days and someone that does real estate “on the side” or the attorney that handled your divorce is not normally your best option for this important transaction.